Help Center

 • After assigning systems, the UUID setting for the assigned systems is automatically set to IDP and settings are published so no further action is required

-• For the IDP changes to take effect, the customer's systems must be updated to the latest WalkMe version (this can achieved by doing a settings publish)
+• For the IDP changes to take effect, systems must be updated to the latest WalkMe version (this can achieved by doing a settings publish)

 • For Enterprise accounts you must check "Update to the latest WalkMe version" when publishing